aliceitmushuk/fast_krr_alisver/README.md

 > [!IMPORTANT]
 > Our experiments use `Python 3.10.12` and `CUDA 12.5`.
 We recommend using these (or higher) Python and CUDA versions.

 Please [create a virtual environment](https://docs.python.org/3/library/venv.html) and activate it.
-After activation, run `pip install -r requirements.txt` to download all required dependencies.
+After activation, run `pip install -r requirements-dev.txt` to download all required dependencies.

 ### Downloading the datasets for experiments